 An optimal quality metric would show the same tendencies and relative order as the MOS results described in the previous section.
-One of our main result from the previous section was, that including the demosaicking step in the processing pipeline of the noisy test images significantly reduces visual quality.
+One of our main results from the previous section was that including the demosaicking step in the processing pipeline of the noisy test images significantly reduces visual quality.
 That means, for both noise models the MOS is lower when demosaicking is included.
-In contrast, the SSIM is higher for the spatially correlated noise with demosaicking (Fig. 7(e)), the relative order of the sequences inlcuding demosaicking is thus incorrect.
-The SSIM could potentially be improved by tuning a scale parameter to better capture the coarser grain noise in the sequences with demosaicking.
-However, the default parameters remain unchanged here to obtain comparable results.
-Using the default scale parameter the SSIM does not reflect the subjective test results.
-The MSSIM results better match the subjective quality, as it shows a lower value for the noise after demosaicking, see Fig. 7(f).
-The VIF, IFC, WSNR and the PSNR-HVS rate the noisy images including demosaicking lower and thus reflect well the subjective quality, see Fig. 7(a) - 7(c).
-The IFC results are left out, as they are very similar to the VIF results.
-The no-reference metric in Fig. 7(d), the MetricQ, does not reflect the visual quality, as it rates the noisy sequences with demosicking higher.
+In contrast, the SSIM is higher for the spatially correlated noise with demosaicking (Fig. 7(a)), the relative order of the sequences including demosaicking is thus incorrect.

+The MSSIM better matches the subjective quality, as it shows a lower value for the noise after demosaicking, see the MSSIM in Fig. 7(b).
+IW-SSIM is not shown, as the results are very similar.
+Also the VIF, IFC, PSNR-HVS, PSNSR-HMA and IW-PSNR and CID rate the noisy images including demosaicking lower and thus reflect well the subjective quality, Figs. 7(c) shows PSNR-HVS and 7(d) the VIF.
+CID in Fig. 7(f) was included as it specifically works on color images.
+Despite that the noise seems very colored in the demosaicked landscape sequence, the quality of is rated very high using CID, which is incorrect.
+Additionally the order of AWGN and signal-dependent noise doesn't match the MOS result.

 In summary, none of the tested metric is able to perfectly reflect the visual quality of all the noisy sequences as given by the MOS.
-However, VIF, IFC, PSNR-HVS, VSNR and MSSIM showed lower results for the noisy images when demosaicking is included compared to the uncorrelated noise, and thus matched this important tendency shown by the MOS.
+However, most of the metrics showed lower results for the noisy images when demosaicking is included compared to the uncorrelated noise, and thus matched this important tendency shown by the MOS.